Should you give your kids an early inheritance?

 "It's important to take the time and be deliberate in thinking through whether transferring some of your wealth now makes sense," says Valerie Galinskaya, managing director and head of the Merrill Center for Family Wealth™.
 "Think about the potential rewards and risks, not only from your standpoint, but also that of your family members," she adds.
 She recommends asking yourself some questions as you consider the best ways to share your wealth with family members.

 Am I over-giving?
 "That's the top question, by far," Galinskaya says.
 Before you give to your children, make sure that you are not risking your own financial future.
 We see parents give without having set aside sufficient resources for themselves.
-The gift usually turns out to solve a short-term problem, but in the long run, they become financially dependent on their children.
+The gift usually turns out to solve a short-term problem, but in the long run, the parents become financially dependent on their children.

 If I give to one child now, must I give to all?
 Some of your children may prefer to wait for their inheritance, while others could benefit greatly from having the assets today.
 "The most effective approach to giving may vary widely from one family to the next, with different individuals having different needs," Galinskaya says.
 "Perceptions of fairness vary widely.
-If you can do so, having an open conversation with your children can forestall longer term resentment or rifts.
+If you can do so, having an open conversation with your children can forestall longer-term resentment or rifts.
 While the decision should be yours, getting input will clarify expectations and give you insight into the impact of your giving on your children."

 The U.S. tax code makes it fairly easy to give your children money, stocks or other investments or a piece of the family business.